snblaise/E-Commerce-MVP-Deployment/README.md

 Password: Strong123Password#
 ![Alt text](<Images/2023-09-20 15_36_30-Magento Admin.png>)

-(User and Password of the Magento Admin available in the file: group_vars/all.yml)
+(The user and Password of the Magento Admin are available in the file: group_vars/all.yml)

 ![Alt text](Images/adminloginpage.png)